 Psoriatic arthritis is clinically diverse and classified based on the criteria developed by Moll and Wright into 5 subtypes:

-d.
-Spondylitic type: Majority of these patients have both spondylitis causing back pain and peripheral arthritis.
+- Spondylitic type: The majority of these patients have both spondylitis causing back pain and peripheral arthritis.

-Majority of psoriasis associated alleles are isolated from the MHC region.
-Human Leukocyte Antigen Cw* 0602 (HLA-Cw* 0602) is one such allele which is found to have a strong association with type 1 psoriasis (early onset before 40 years) and is also found in almost all the patients with guttate psoriasis.
+The majority of psoriasis-associated alleles are isolated from the MHC region.
+Human Leukocyte Antigen Cw* 0602 (HLA-Cw* 0602) is one such allele that is found to have a strong association with type 1 psoriasis (early-onset before 40 years) and is also found in almost all the patients with guttate psoriasis.
 HLA-C has the capacity to regulate both innate and adaptive immune responses but the exact mechanism of how this HLA-C region predisposes to psoriasis is still not explained clearly.
 Other common HLA alleles found in psoriatic patients are HLA B57, HLA B17, and HLA B47.

 Mechanism of Psoriasis

 Environmental and genetic factors combined together result in a dysregulated immune response that triggers an inflammatory process in the skin.
 Keratinocytes (KC) are the major skin cells to be affected in this process.
 In normal healthy skin, keratinocytes found in the outermost epidermal layer of skin are shed within four weeks after passing through various stages of development.

 In psoriatic patients, these cells hyperproliferate and undergo rapid cell turnover resulting in quick shedding within a few days.
 Hyperproliferative keratinocytes result in the formation of thick skin (acanthosis) and loss of the granular layer of epidermis with keratinocytes retaining their nuclei in the cornified layer results in scaling of the skin (parakeratosis).17

 How to Diagnose Psoriasis?